danintel/sawtooth-faq/glossary.rst

     When network nodes have two competing nodes at the head of a blockchain Genesis Block
     First block in the blockchain (block 0).
-Usually has initial validator settings GS
+Usually has initial validator settings Global State Agreement
+    Verification of the global state (ledger) contents among peers.
+It is included in the Sawtooth consensus process Gossip
+    A decentralized message broadcast mechanism that uses forwarding to random peers (Sawtooth Validator nodes) GS
     Global State or Ledger.
-For Sawtooth this is stored internally as a Merkle Tree Gossip
+For Sawtooth this is stored internally as a Merkle Tree Hyperledger
-    A decentralized message broadcast mechanism that uses forwarding to random peers (Sawtooth Validator nodes) Hyperledger
     "Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies.
 It is a global collaboration, hosted by The Linux Foundation."
 See: https://www.hyperledger.org/
 IAS